Gertrude Michelson: Early life and education

 Gertrude Geraldine Michelson was born Gertrude Geraldine Rosen in Jamestown, New York, on June 3, 1925, to Celia (née Cohen) and Thomas Rosen, Jewish immigrants from near Vilna in the Russian Empire.
-Michelson was the youngest of three children, and when she was eleven her mother died of tuberculosis.
+Michelson was the youngest of three children, and she was 11 years old when her mother died of tuberculosis.
 During her youth, the family traveled around the United States, spending time living in the Southwest in hopes that the air would heal Celia's illness, though Michelson and her siblings spent time in an orphanage while treatment was sought.
 After Celia died, the family moved to Upstate New York.

 Michelson studied industrial psychology at Pennsylvania State University, graduating in 1945 aged nineteen, before attending Columbia Law School.
 She achieved her LLB as one of six women in the class of 1947.
 Michelson, seeking self-improvement, had been inspired to study law by men she met who talked about their ambitions to do so, though her father disapproved.

 She was awarded an honorary PhD in policy analysis by Frederick S. Pardee RAND Graduate School in 2002, as well as from Adelphi University, New Rochelle College, and Marymount Manhattan College (Doctor of Laws).